 Q1

-Why they ask this:* They want to assess your understanding of modern detection architectures, optimization techniques, and practical deployment constraints that directly impact product performance.
+Why they ask this:* They want to assess your understanding of model optimization, quantization techniques, and practical constraints in production computer vision systems.
+This demonstrates systems-level thinking beyond just coding.

 Q2